duckduckgo/duckduckgo-documentation/duckduckhack/testing/advanced_testing.md

 # Advanced Testing

 The [testing triggers](testing.md#testing-triggers) section explained interactive testing.
-Before going live we also make programmatic tests for each plugin.
+Before going live we also make programmatic tests for each instant answer.

-**Step 1.** &nbsp;Add your plugin test file.
+## Create Test File

 Make a new file in the test directory **t/**.
-The name of the file is the name of your plugin, but this time followed by the extension **.t** for test because it is a Perl testing file.
-For example, if the name of your plugin was _TestPlugin_, the file would be _TestPlugin.t_.
+The name of the file should match the name of your instant answer, but this time followed by the extension **.t** for test because it is a Perl testing file.
+For example, if the name of your instant answer was **Chars**, the file would be `Chars.t`.

 The top of the file reads like a normal Perl script with some use statements to include testing modules, including the DuckDuckGo testing module.